Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Definition

-ISO 14068 sets the requirements and guidelines to quantify, reduce, offset, and verify greenhouse gas (GHG) emissions in order to declare climate neutrality in a transparent manner.
+ISO 14068-1 sets out the requirements and guidance to quantify, reduce, offset and verify greenhouse gas (GHG) emissions in order to declare carbon neutrality transparently.
+It covers the full set of components:

 • Measurement and reporting of emissions (based on ISO 14064 and the GHG Protocol).